IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_jira.html.markdown

   * Constraints: The maximum length is `128` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^([^\\x00-\\x7F]|[a-zA-Z0-9-._ ])+$/`.
 * `parameters` - (Required, List) Unique key-value pairs representing parameters to be used to create the tool.
 Nested scheme for **parameters**:
-	* `service_id` - (Optional, String) The service ID of the PagerDuty service.
+	* `api_token` - (Optional, String) The api token for your JIRA account.
+Optional for public projects.
+	* `api_url` - (Required, String) The base API URL for your JIRA instance.
+	* `enable_traceability` - (Optional, Boolean) Track the deployment of code changes by creating tags, labels and comments on commits, pull requests and referenced issues.
+	  * Constraints: The default value is `false`.
-	* `service_key` - (Required, String) The PagerDuty service integration key.
-You can find or create this key in the Integrations section of the PagerDuty service page.
+	* `project_key` - (Required, String) The project key of your JIRA project.
-	* `service_url` - (Required, String) The URL of the PagerDuty service to post alerts to.
+	* `username` - (Optional, String) The user name for your JIRA account.
+Optional for public projects.
 * `toolchain_id` - (Required, Forces new resource, String) ID of the toolchain to bind the tool to.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-4[a-fA-F0-9]{3}-[89abAB][a-fA-F0-9]{3}-[a-fA-F0-9]{12}$/`.